ceph/ceph/doc/man/8/ceph-immutable-object-cache.rst

 upon promote requests and future reads will be serviced from these cached objects.

-It connects to remote clusters via the RADOS protocol, relying on default search paths to find ceph.conf files, monitor addresses and authentication information for them, i.e. ``/etc/ceph/$cluster.conf``, ``/etc/ceph/$cluster.keyring``, and
+It connects to local clusters via the RADOS protocol, relying on default search paths to find ceph.conf files, monitor addresses and authentication information for them, i.e. ``/etc/ceph/$cluster.conf``, ``/etc/ceph/$cluster.keyring``, and